-For the CHEESEHEAD campaign, the CLAMPS2 Doppler lidar collected PPI scans at 60 deg elevation every 5 minutes.
 The Doppler lidar provides range-resolved, line-of-sight measurements of radial velocity, intensity (signal-to-noise ratio [SNR]+1), and attenuated backscatter.
-In the case of PPI scans meant for VAD analysis, these data are passed through a VAD code to produce profiles of horizontal wind speed and direction.
-Vertical velocity is also provided, but it is not as high quality as vertical velocity more directly measured by vertical stares.
+This measurement of vertical velocity is much more direct than that provided with the VAD scan files.

 The provided files provide the intensity field (SNR+1), which can be used as a 'filter' for noise.
 A good rule of thumb cutoff is 1.01.